3 law officers killed, 5 others wounded trying to serve warrant in North Carolina, authorities say

 Four Charlotte-Mecklenburg Schools were placed on lockdown around afternoon dismissal, but that was lifted in the late afternoon, the district said.

-Police urged people to stay away from the neighborhood and asked residents to remain inside their homes.
+Police urged people to stay away from the neighborhood and asked residents to remain inside their homes until the all clear was given.

-North Carolina Gov. Roy Cooper said he was in contact with law enforcement in Charlotte and offered any state resources to help.

-Authorities did not immediately specify the nature of the warrant being served by the task force operation.
+The last marshal shot and killed in the line of duty was in November 2018.
+Chase White was shot in Tucson, Arizona, by a man wanted for stalking local law enforcement officers, the agency said.

 The Carolinas Regional Fugitive Task Force is headquartered in Charlotte with 70 federal, state and local agencies.
 Fugitive task forces are collaborations between agencies to find and arrest suspects in crimes.